 Maybe you like to travel and have read this blog as well as others and thought, “I could do that.”
 Today I’m going to share with you how to start a blog in a few easy steps.
 You’ll find that it’s both rewarding and maybe not as easy as you might have thought.
-Read on and discover my introductory tips on how to start a blog and to see if you ready for the challenge.
+Read on and discover my introductory tips on how to start a blog and to see if you ready for the challenge, you can also click here to learn more about the fundamentals of blogging.

 Pick a Name